AWS Introduction

 This command will describe the security group and show the inbound rules for the security group.
 Verify that the inbound rule that allows unrestricted access to the uncommon port is revoked successfully.

-Repeat the above steps for all the security groups that have unrestricted inbound access on uncommon ports.
+Repeat the above steps for all the security groups that have unrestricted inbound access on Non-HTTP Ports.

-To remediate the misconfiguration of unrestricted inbound access on all uncommon ports in AWS using Python, you can follow the below steps:
+To remediate the misconfiguration of unrestricted inbound access on all Non-HTTP Ports in AWS using Python, you can follow the below steps:

 Step 1: Install the Boto3 library for Python using the following command: